Call us: +1-415-738-4000

 The following sections further explore distributed and replicated caching.

-Ehcache provides distributed caching using the Terracotta Server Array, enabling data sharing among multiple CacheManagers and their caches in multiple JVMs.
+Distributed caching uses the Terracotta Server Array, available with BigMemory Max.
+Distributed caching enabling data sharing among multiple CacheManagers and their caches in multiple JVMs.
 By combining the power of the Terracotta Server Array with the ease of Ehcache application-data caching, you can:

-Using distributed caching is the recommended method of operating Ehcache in a clustered or scaled-out application environment.
+Using distributed caching is the recommended approach in a clustered or scaled-out application environment.
 It provides the highest level of performance, availability, and scalability.

 Each of the is covered in its own chapter.
 One solution is to replicate data between the caches to keep them consistent, or coherent.
 Typical operations include: